 Further resources on this topic:

-- The 5 biggest killers for your WordPress speed
+- The 10 most important set screws for your WordPress Speed

 - 13 advantages of managed WordPress hosting

 A backlink audit checks how many backlinks point to your website, whether these backlinks point to the most important URLs of your website and how high-quality they are.

 Why is it so important?
 Even in 2019, backlinks will still be used to rate a URL.
 Think of a recommendation when you backlink.
 Every URL that links to your website is recommending the content of your site website.
 Backlinks are therefore one of the most important ranking factors.

 However, Google is now very good at evaluating how high-grade/qualitative such a backlink is.
 The following applies here: The higher the quality of the source and the more appropriate the match to the topic of your website, the better the Quality of a backlink.